 - The dose of famciclovir is 3 tablets taken together as one dose (= 1500 milligrams).

 - Always take your famciclovir exactly as directed by your doctor your pharmacist.
 The pharmacy label on your medicine will tell you how much famciclovir to take, how often to take it and any special instructions.

 - Swallow your famciclovir tablets with a glass of water.

-- Take three famciclovir tablets together as a single dose
+- Take 3 famciclovir tablets together in one dose.

 - You can take famciclovir with or without food.